mixedbredie/strategi-for-pgrouting/README.md

 # strategi-for-pgrouting
 Building a pgRouting network from Ordnance Survey's Strategi dataset.
+The SQL in the assets directory contains everything to get you up and running.

 Get the data
 ------------